XingxinHE/ComputationalGeometry/Lecture/DiscreteDifferentialGeometry/README.md

 Consider two differential forms $α, β$ on $\mathbb{R}^n$.
 At each point $p := (x_1,…,x_n)$, the

-:one:	apply the Hodge star to the individual $k$ forms at each point $p$
+1️⃣	apply the Hodge star to the individual $k$ forms at each point $p$
 $$
 \begin{align}
 (\star\alpha)_p&:=\star(\alpha_p)\\